fossdevops/makerware-docker/README.md

 ## TODO:
  - Try changing default device settings (dont know if that works)
- - Add some way to restart the conveyor service container triggered from the makerware container (hook the systemctl restart to rm conveyord.pid [used to mark service healthy])
+ - Add some way to restart the conveyor service container triggered from the makerware container
- - try printing something
  - try a firmware update
  - only tested with a makerbot replicator 2
  - only tested on linux (but modern linux! debian unstable). meaning havent tried on Windows with wsl2 or OSX with docker desktop.